The expectations of life depend upon diligence; the mechanic that would perfect his work must first sharpen his tools.Confucius

 With practice, and assuming you have not let your stones become too distorted, this entire process from Step 1 should take no more than 10~15 minutes.
 This assumes the blade is chipped or damaged and you need to correct the bevel or use a honing jig.
 Honing jigs slow the process down but are convenient when using rough stones and coarse diamond plates.

 If the blade is in good shape and just needs normal sharpening, the goal should be 5 minutes from the medium grit stone in step 11.
-If you can’t do that quickly right away, don’t rush, just practice and get a little quicker each time: Slow is smooth; Smooth is fast.
+If you can’t do it that quickly right away, don’t rush, just practice and get a little quicker each time: Remember the turtle with the sail: Festina Lente: Slow is smooth; Smooth is fast.

 Note: If you are sharpening a new blade, or the ura needs to be trued and/or repaired, work the ura on all the stones used in the steps above, but be careful to limit the number of strokes on the rougher stones to the absolute minimum.
 Also, instead of keeping just 1/2” of the blade’s length on the stones, move it diagonally in and out towards the blade’s center to prevent the stones from digging trenches in the ura.
 Use special care during this process.

 I recommend covering at least your finishing stone with something when you are not using it to protect it from contaminating dust.
 I simply wrap mine in a sheet of newspaper.
 It doesn’t take any time or money.
 Some stones prefer to read the sports pages, others prefer current affairs.
 Just ask them.

 I am confident the techniques described in this series of posts will prove useful if sharp tools matter to you.
 Your tools may not talk much, but if you train yourself in these techniques I promise they will sing their appreciation.